Martina Stanley

 Martina Stanley is an Irish actress known primarily for her acting work in soap opera Fair City.
 She plays Dolores Molloy, a former hairdresser who lives in Carrigstown.

 Stanley's other acting credits include Memento Mori (1992) playing Nurse Lucy, and The Lonely Passion of Judith Hearne (1987) playing Sister Mary-Paul.
-As well as television and film work, Stanley is also an accomplished stage actress having appeared in a variety of plays over the past 30 years.
-She is known throughout Ireland and is often stopped on the street by fans seeking an autograph.
-Stanley has pushed her acting to the limits since she began her role in Fair City and has had viewers on the edge of their seats numerous times.
+As well as television and film work, Stanley is also an accomplished stage actress, having appeared in a variety of plays over the past 30 years.